awslabs/mountpoint-s3/doc/CONFIGURATION.md

 mount-s3 amzn-s3-demo-bucket--az_id--x-s3 /path/to/mount
 ```

 For more information on directory buckets see [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html).
+For more information on directory buckets in Dedicated Local Zones see [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-bucket-data-residency.html).

 Mountpoint for Amazon S3 also supports [access points](#access-points) and [object lambda endpoints](#s3-object-lambda).